Nicolas Todt: Career

 Todt is the manager of major racing drivers, including Daniil Kvyat, Felipe Massa, Pastor Maldonado, James Calado, Charles Leclerc, José María López, Caio Collet, Marcus Armstrong, Gabriele Minì, James Wharton, Martinius Stenshorne, Noel León, Christian Ho and Christian Costoya.
 In 2003, Todt founded All Road Management to scout, manage and develop talents able to reach the top in motorsport from karting to F1, through the different single-seater formulas, GT, Endurance as well as new categories such as Formula E. Until the end of 2018, he was the co-owner of the motorsport team ART Grand Prix.

 Todt is seen as being very influential in Massa's move from Sauber to Ferrari.
 There were rumours in mid-2007 that Todt could take over Scuderia Toro Rosso Formula One team, which Toro Rosso team owner Gerhard Berger dismissed.

-He holds a Master's degree in management from the Toulouse Business School.
+Todt holds a Master's degree in Management from the Toulouse Business School.